docker/compose/README.md

 * Image push and pull support
 * Container runtime and lifecycle support
 * Network primitives for creation, modification, and deletion of interfaces
+* Management of network namespaces containers to join existing namespaces
 * Multi-tenant supported with CAS storage for global images

 ## Scope and Principles